These FAQs were most recently updated in September 2023

 No. Families come in all shapes and sizes and the parent/s might be LGBT+ or straight and cisgender.
 There are many different ways to have a family as an LGBT+ person which might include fostering, adoption or IVF.
 Not only that, but there are lots of single parents and foster carers who choose to have a child by themselves.

-Family life and the care-givers of children has changed a lot in recent years and there are lots of ways you could have a family if that is something you choose to do.
+There are lots of ways you could have a family if that is something you choose to do.